-Climbing the Other Bank: These 25 steps carry you up the other side to the top of the hill and onto a wooded clearing in the north eastern corner of the new lot (currently for sale).
+Climbing the Other Bank: These 25 steps carry you up the other side to the top of the hill and into a wooded clearing in the southern most corner of our lot.
 You enter this area from the left of the view below[E].
 Since this location is a major trail junction in the Luce Creek wilderness area, we have simulated some possible trail signs to show the distances to the other Churches and Youth areas.
+The sign on the left is pointing back the way you came since you need to be on our circular trail to get to the main trail down in the Luce Creek valley.
 But, before heading towards the Unitarians you can pivot to the right to see some more views.

 The View to AFM: Looking further to the right almost back from whence you came, you can see the AFM building brick colors seeping through the trees in the ravine and the light from the treeless area of our AFM property.
 The winter view of the AFM meeting house will be in the area highlighted here with a grey box.
 In the lower center of this view is a yellow line strung across the ravine whre a dream bridge could be built (see walkway page).
 Again, the grey box outlines the AFM building which is hard to see through the trees[G].

 Continuing Towards the UU's: Completing your 360 degree turn to the right, you can proceed down the path towards the Unitarian Trail System[H].